Exclamation Point icon Procedure By-law Update

 Information icon Personal Information Notice

-Please note that the names of delegates and correspondents, as well as whether they are a Pickering resident, are published on the City’s website as part of the Committee/Council Agenda and Minutes.
-All other personal information provided in written correspondence will be redacted.
+Please note that the names of delegates as well as the municipality in which they reside or the organization they represent (if applicable) are published on the City’s website as part of the Committee/Council Agenda and Minutes.
+No other personal information will be published but will be kept on file in the Clerk’s Office.

-Personal information which includes opinions and views, contained in delegations and written correspondence to Pickering City Council or its Committees is collected under the authority of the Municipal Act, 2001 and in accordance with the Municipal Freedom of Information and Protection of Privacy Act.
-Any personal information you choose to disclose in your delegation or written correspondence will be used to receive your views on the relevant issue(s) to enable the City to make its decision on the matter.
+Personal information which includes opinions and views, contained in delegations and written comments to Pickering City Council or its Committees, is collected under the authority of the Municipal Act, 2001 and in accordance with the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
+Any personal information you choose to disclose in your delegation or written comments will be used to receive your views on the relevant issue(s) to enable the City to make its decision on the matter.
+If your delegation or written comments pertain to a City Development matter, your name and contact information will be added to the interested parties list to receive future notifications on that particular matter.